 feeding flocks of Curlew, Lapwing and Oystercatchers in the Winter with

-here, a spectacular sight.
-The marsh starts at Heswall affording good
+sight.
+The marsh starts at Heswall affording good shelter both for

-shelter both for boats and birds.
-The channel (or gutter) comes within 50
+boats and birds.
+The channel (or gutter) comes within 50 foot of the

-foot of the shore which gives excellent views of the numerous Teal feeding
+shore which gives excellent views of the numerous Teal feeding in it.

-in it.
-The marsh edge is a major roost site for both Curlew (2730 max in
+The marsh edge is a major roost site for both Curlew and

-Peregrine Falcons, Hen Harriers and Short-eared Owls are often seen
+Falcons, Hen Harriers and Short-eared Owls are often seen hunting over

-I cannot think of many better places than Heswall shore on a mild Winter's day, walking along the beach just watching these thousands of birds.
-Get down here two hours before high water when the birds are concentrated near the shore for really spectacular views, but it's excellent here at any time.
+I cannot think of many better places than Heswall shore on a winter's day, walking along the beach just watching these thousands of birds.
+Get down here at least two hours before high water when the birds are concentrated near the shore for really spectacular views, but it's excellent here at any time.

 A more detailed description of Heswall shore can be found in the November 1998 newsletter.

 Parkgate is renowned for its high tide Birdwatches when up to 400 birders may be present.
 This only occurs on the few occasions in a year when the tide covers the marsh with heights of over 32ft/9.8 metres.
 At high tide Pintail, Wigeon and Teal can be seen close inshore and waders continually fly past on their way to roosts at Burton.
-Short-eared Owls and other raptors are observed on the lookout for rodents evicted by the rising water and also Water Rails may be seen trying to escape the tide.
-All the marsh off Parkgate is part of the Gayton Sands RSPB Reserve.
-Boathouse Flash, the channel that runs past the Boathouse Inn, often attracts a good numbers of birds, especially Greenshanks in late summer and autumn, as well as various other waders including Redshanks, Spotted Redshanks and Black-tailed Godwits.
+Short-eared Owls, Hen Harriers and other raptors are observed on the lookout for rodents evicted by the rising water and also Water Rails may be seen trying to escape the tide.
+All the marsh off Parkgate is part of the Dee Estuary RSPB Reserve.
+There are various flashes on the marsh fairly close to the promenade and these often attract a good numbers of birds, especially Greenshanks in late summer and autumn, as well as various other waders including Redshanks, Spotted Redshanks and Black-tailed Godwits.
 Little Egrets are everywhere and look put also for Great White Egrets and Spoonbills which sometime occur.
 Through the winter hundreds of Pink-footed Geese are on the marsh, sometimes quite close to the promenade but they can be difficult to see in the long grass and reeds, but every so often a flock will take flight giving spectacular views.